 - ½ teaspoon baking soda

-- After refrigerating, use a cookie scoop to form cookies and press down slightly.
+- When you’re ready to bake, preheat the oven to 350ºF.
+Use a cookie scoop (using this size will give you 12 cookies, using this smaller size will give you about 20) to form cookies and place on a parchment lined baking sheet; press down slightly.
 Sprinkle with flaky sea salt if desired.
-Bake for 10 minutes or just beginning to turn golden brown around the edges.
+Bake for about 10 or until just beginning to turn golden brown around the edges.

 - Store leftover cookies in an airtight container at room temperature or in the refrigerator up to 3 days.